Blue Bombers Dominate Lions 50-14 in Battle of West Division's Best

 Winnipeg led 14-1 after the first quarter, 27-4 at halftime and 37-8 after the third.

+Lawler predicted the outpouring of points could be a sign of things to come.

+“It was an offensive statement that we’re back, we’re going to be very, very dynamic and we’re going to be a force to be reckoned with,” he said.

 NOTES: When the Lions beat the Bombers in June, Collaros was sacked seven times.
-He wasn’t sacked once in the rematch … Winnipeg was coming off its first bye week of the season and is now 12-1 after a break … Houston’s interception of Evans was his league-leading sixth pick of the season.
+He wasn’t sacked once in the rematch … Winnipeg was coming off its first bye week of the season and is now 12-1 after a break … Demerio Houston’s interception of Evans in the second quarter was his league-leading sixth pick of the season.